2010 Delaware elections: Auditor of Accounts

 In this race, longtime State Auditor R. Thomas "Tom" Wagner Jr. of Dover, the Republican nominee and 21-year incumbent, won a sixth term in office by just 2,563 votes (0.8 percent) over Democratic nominee Richard Korn of Wilmington, the president and CEO of Franklin Strategies, a political consulting firm.
 This was the closest statewide race in Delaware in the 2010 general elections.

 General Assembly

 Senate

-Half of the seats of the Delaware Senate are up for election in 2010.
+Half of the seats of the Delaware Senate were up for election in 2010.